Why Trump’s Promise to Move US Embassy to Jerusalem is so Controversial

-Like presidents before him, Trump expressed his support for Israel while in campaign mode and said the embassy should be moved to “the eternal capital for the Jewish people, Jerusalem.”
+Like presidents before him, Trump expressed his support for Israel during his presidential campaign and said the embassy should be moved to “the eternal capital for the Jewish people, Jerusalem.”

 But Trump still signed the Jerusalem Recognition Act Waiver Thursday morning, postponing the embassy’s move — at least for now.